Top 30 Most Common Phone Screen Interview Questions You Should Prepare For

 18. How do you handle feedback and criticism?

-How to Answer: Express that you view feedback as an opportunity for growth.
-Provide an example of how you've used feedback to improve.
+Express that you view feedback as valuable for growth.
+Describe how you listen actively, ask clarifying questions, and use feedback to improve.

 19. Can you describe a time when you had to learn something new quickly?